KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 Analytical Drivers
 ~~~~~~~~~~~~~~~~~~~~

-This option allows to import/export the analytical drivers and their related LOV.
+This option allows to import/export the analytical drivers and their related LOVs.

 .. figure:: media/image86.png

     Import/Export of analytical drivers

-As shown in Figure above, the window contains the Export and the Import tab.
-Use the Export tab to download the .zip file to be used in the import process.
+As shown in figure above, the window contains the Export and the Import tab.
+Use the Export tab to download the zip file to be used in the import process.

+Afterwards:

-To produce such a file, the user has to log in as administrator of the source tentant.
-Then he has to assign a name to the export, check the analytical drivers of interest and click on the red download button available at the top right corner of the page.
-Note that it is possible to slim down the research of the analytical drivers by filtering on their data of creation.
+- log in as administrator to the source tentant,
+- assign a name to the export,
+- check the analytical drivers of interest and
+- click on the red download button, available at the top right corner of the page to get the zip file.

+It is possible to narrow the search of the analytical drivers by filtering on their creation date.

-Switch tenant and log in as administrator.
+Switch to the target tenant and log in as administrator.
 Use the Import tab to upload the zipped folder and finalize the import.

-Use the GUI to upload the zipped folder, to specify if to overwrite on the existing analytical drivers or add missing.
-Then click on next and continue by mapping roles among tenants and data sources.
+Use the GUI to upload the zip file and specify if overwriting the existing analytical drivers or just adding the missing ones.
+Then click on *NEXT* and continue by mapping roles between source and target tenants.

 .. figure:: media/image87.png